 But I Can't Bathe In The Dead Sea

-So if their thinking is correct, you don't have to live near the Dead Sea.
-By adding these minerals to the product, idea is they bring the Dead Sea to you.
+So if their thinking is correct, by adding these minerals to the product, the idea is they bring the Dead Sea to you.

 Why is Sunlight Important?